AssemblingTheFuture/zRobotics/README.md

 ### Centers of Mass

-Some calculations in robotics needs to be performed with respect to the Center of Mass, so it is mandatory to modify [Robot's file](/lib/Robot.py#L73) with your robot's information, as you would do it in a sheet of paper (**do not forget to include inertial frame**).
+Some calculations in robotics needs to be performed with respect to the Center of Mass of the rigid bodies, so you have to modify [Robot's file](/lib/Robot.py#L73) with your robot's information, as you would do it in a sheet of paper (**do not forget to include inertial frame**).
 For example:

 |<img src="https://render.githubusercontent.com/render/math?math={\color{red}\theta_z}">|<img src="https://render.githubusercontent.com/render/math?math={\color{red}d_z}">|<img src="https://render.githubusercontent.com/render/math?math={\color{red}a_x}">|<img src="https://render.githubusercontent.com/render/math?math={\color{red}\alpha_x}">|
 |:---:|:---:|:---:|:---:|